Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Keep in mind:

 * There can only be one Academy game object in a scene.
-* You can have multiple Brain game objects but they must be child of the Academy game object.
+* You can have multiple Brain game objects but they must all be a child of the Academy game object.

-Here is an example of what your scene hierarchy should look like:
+Here is an example of what your scene hierarchy should look like when using several different Agents and Brains in the same environment:

 ![Scene Hierarchy](images/scene-hierarchy.png)